 Well, actually there’s two reasons.

 The first is that it costs me next to nothing.
 I ‘fund’ just the one ticket.
-But my efforts combined with everybody elses means we actually buy around 40 to 50 tickets a week.
-Which by the power of not too difficult maths means 40 to 50 times the chance of winning.
+But my efforts, combined with everybody elses, means we actually buy around 40 to 50 tickets a week (depending on who forgets to pay – no pay, no play!).
+Which, by the power of ‘not too difficult’ maths, means 40 to 50 times the chance of winning the lottery.

-The other reason, is that it’s practically zero effort for me.
+The other (admittedly quite big) reason, is that it’s practically zero effort for me.
 You can also play in a lottery syndicate online, so you don’t have to find an office pool for that zero effort pleasure!

 So I don’t have to line up in a queue to buy a ticket.
 As I’m just a member of the pool and not the organiser that also means I don’t have to worry about all that other stuff too.
 Like managing money, entries, people… wow, way too much work if you ask me.
 But I’m glad someone is happy to do it – thanks Alex 🙂